Helping everyone move on Merseyside

 Whether you’re a seasoned cyclist, new to two wheels or you’ve rediscovered a love of cycling, we have some handy tips and advice to make your cycling journey a safe, easy and happy experience.
 From free adult and child cycle sessions (see below), we also have a ‘Cyclists’ section on our website, where you’ll find practical advice and see what we are doing to help cyclists in general.

 Adult Cycle Skills Sessions – FREE

 Merseyside Road Safety Partnership and Liverpool CA have identified funding to provide, free one-to-one and group Cycle Skills sessions for adults who live, work or study in Merseyside.
 These National Cycle Training Standards sessions are tailored to suit the individual’s needs.

-The session lasts for two hours.
-For full details and to book individual sessions and group courses online click here.
+The sessions last for two hours and you can choose from: Basic Cycle Skills, Urban Cycle Skills and Advanced Cycle Skills.
+For full details of what these sessions entail and to book individual sessions and group courses online click here.